jk-nd/lightning-network-test/README.md

 - macOS (tested on macOS 24.5.0)
 - Git
-- Docker (optional, for containerized setup)
+- Docker Desktop (required for Bitcoin and LND containers)
 - Node.js (for web interface)
 - Python 3.8+ (for additional tools)